-Following are the 3 Bs of public speaking that works for everyone despite the nature of the profession, size of the crowd, or purpose of the speech.
+Following are the 3 Bs of public speaking that work for everyone despite the nature of the profession, size of the crowd, or purpose of the speech.

 The first B stands for – Be Brief.
 It sounds a tad easier than it really is.
 Even though being brief sounds like something anyone can do, it’s in reality more difficult to give a brief statement than a lengthy monologue.